Introducing BenchmarkLlm: A Comprehensive Framework for Benchmarking LLM Agents

 [BenchmarkLlm("multi-agent", Description = "3-agent pipeline")]

-public async Task<BenchmarkOutput> MultiAgent(string prompt)
+public async Task<string> MultiAgent(string prompt)

 {

-var (workflow, agentModels) = MultiAgentPipeline.Create();
+var workflow = MultiAgentPipeline.Create();

-var content = await WorkflowRunner.RunAsync(workflow, prompt);
+return await WorkflowRunner.RunAsync(workflow, prompt);

 }